jacciz/Crash-Data-Pulls/README.md

 This script will open SAS narrative files, put it in a df, export as .FST as a shortened name (i.e. 17narrative)

 ## Export SAS to FST Script
-This folder contains a Powershell program that will update current year crash data.
+This folder contains a Powershell program that will update current year crash data by a click of a button.
 It runs a SAS script and an R script to export data into a .FST.

 ## 'Export to CSV.sas' and 'Export to CSV 2016 Prior.sas'
 Save SAS files as a .CSV to a local location.
 These CSVs will be used for 'Save from CSV to FST Batch.R'